ncl-icb-analytics/tat_dashboard/README.md

 4. SQL Server Upload:
   o	Data is uploaded or updated in a Sandpit Table following the logic mentioned.

+### Detailed information can be found in the supporting document stored in the "docs" folder.

 ## To use this template, please use the following practises: